-Unified Contact Center Enterprise (Unified CCE) works with CUCM and desktop agent applications such as Cisco Finesse to provide automatic call distribution (ACD) capabilities that allow an organization to match customers with the proper sales or service agent.
-Unified CCE offers intelligent call routing, computer telephony integration (CTI), support for multichannel contact management, network-wide call queuing, interactive voice response and consolidated company-wide reporting to streamline the creation and management of a modern contact center.
-Cisco platforms supporting UCCE's customer interaction management ecosystem include Cisco Unified IP Phones, Voice, and Cisco LAN/WAN technology.
+Cisco Unified Contact Center Enterprise (Unified CCE or UCCE) integrates with CUCM and desktop agent apps such as Finesse to offer automatic call distribution (ACD) features that allow an organization to connect customers with the appropriate sales or support person.
+UCCE offers intelligent call routing, computer telephony integration (CTI), multichannel contact management, call queuing, interactive voice response and advanced enterprise-wide reporting to streamline the creation and administration of a modern customer contact center.
+Cisco platforms incorporated in Unified CCE's customer contact management ecosystem include Unified IP Phones, Cisco Voice Gateways, and Cisco network infrastructure.

-Unified Contact Center Express (Unified CCX) provides a packaged solution for creating a customer contact center for mid-scale systems that support up to 400 agents.
-Multiple bundles are available, plus a variety of optional enhancements.
-Unified Contact Center Express integrates with Cisco Unified CM and provides smart call routing, contact management, integrated reporting, IVR, and management of voice, email, chat, and social media requests.
-Unified CCX includes Finesse, a web-based customizable desktop agent that requires no client installation.
-Advanced options include conditional routing, projected-wait-time announcements, and workforce and quality management.
+Cisco Unified Contact Center Express (Unified CCX or CCX) offers an out-of-the-box bundle for building a customer interaction management center for branch or midmarket deployments that handle up to 400 agents.
+Multiple packages are available, as well as a selection of optional advanced features.
+Unified Contact Center Express integrates closely with Cisco Unified CM and offers intelligent call routing, contact management, integrated reporting, IVR, and management of voice, email, web chat, and social media inquiries.
+Unified CCX includes Finesse, a web-based customizable desktop agent that requires no client-side software setup.
+Special options include call-in-queue, expected-wait-time messages, and productivity optimization with workforce and quality management.

-Cisco Mobile Connect and Single Number Reach (SNR)
+Cisco Mobile Connect for Single Number Reach (SNR)

-Prime Collaboration provides an automated platform for first-time deployments as well as for follow-on moves, additions, changes, and deletions.
-A user-friendly interface provides a unified look at a subscriber and the subscriber's services.
-Cisco Prime Collaboration significantly accelerates company-wide installations and minimizes the time needed for future changes.
-Prime Collaboration also offers management analytics that show application adoption and consumption rates, enabling organizations to make more efficient use of resources and further lower total cost of ownership.
+Prime Collaboration Provisioning offers an automated platform for first-time installs as well as for “day 2” moves, adds, changes, and deletions.
+An intuitive interface provides a unified view of a subscriber and the subscriber's services.
+Prime Collaboration substantially speeds up site rollouts and reduces the effort required for ongoing updates.
+Prime Collaboration in addition provides management analytics that show application adoption and consumption rates, allowing administrators to make more efficient use of IT resources and further reduce TCO.

 Cisco Collaboration Gateways

-Cisco's collaboration gateways permit Cisco converged communications networks to connect with other networks and with clients operating outside the firewall.
-Cisco's portfolio of communication gateways provide unified communications support for a broad range of gateway as well as session-border-control deployments.
+Cisco's collaboration gateways allow Cisco Unified Communications networks to connect with other systems and with clients operating beyond the corporate firewall.
+Cisco's line of gateways provide unified communications support for a broad range of gateway as well as session-border-control applications.

-Communications gateways available from Cisco and supported by Progent's certified consultants include:
+Communications gateways offered by Cisco and supported by Progent's certified consultants include:

 Expressway Collaboration Gateway